HandsOnDataViz/book/docs/HandsOnDataViz.md

 Choose Tools to Tell Your Data Story
 ====================================

-TODO: Reorganize and rewrite chapter
+TODO: Reorganize and rewrite chapter Start with line about pushing away the computer and drawing out the visualization in your mind… Once you have a clearer mental (and physical) picture of what you seek to create, then choose digital tools… REVISE TITLE? – Choose Tools to Picture Your Data Story

 Do you feel overwhelmed by the enormous range of data visualization tools?
 There’s been so many different tools released in recent years